Animation in Primary School Education

 Small World also runs After-school and holiday projects.
 Click here for more info

-If you would like more information about Small World school animation projects please click here and send a message.
+If you would like more information about Small World school animation projects please go to Get in Touch and send a message.